Tees Maar Khan (2022 film): Production

-After shooting a song in Goa, filming was completed in December 2021.
+After shooting a song in Goa, filming was completed in December 2021, mainly in the Telangana region.

 Soundtrack

 The film score and soundtrack album of the film is composed by Sai Kartheek.
 The music rights were acquired by Aditya Music.

 Release and reception

 Tees Maar Khan was released on 19 August 2022.

 The Times of India gave a rating of 2.5 out of 5 and wrote that "the film impresses with its stellar performances by the cast, good production values, decent cinematography and music, but what doesn't work in its favour are its mediocre screenplay and routine script.
 However, irrespective of its drawbacks".
 123Telugu also rated the film 2.5 out of 5, praised Aadi Saikumar's performance while criticized the story, execution of the screenplay and unnecessary songs.
 Praising the performances of Aadi and Sunil, Mural Krishna Ch of Cinema Express wrote: "Tees Maar Khan largely entertains with twists on familiar tropes and impressive performances.
 The film may serve well for the audience who like watching high-voltage masala entertainers".